mdlacasse/ARP-Lab/README.md

 The Jupyter Notebook interface is a Web-based application for authoring documents that combine live-code with narrative text, equations and visualizations.

+You will also need the capability to read and edit Excel files.
+One can have an Excel license, or use the LibreOffice free alternative.

 The intent of using a notebook is that one can configure calculations that suit one's needs.
 Moreover, running calculations in JupyterLab is made to be relatively easy.
 There are many tutorials on that topic and a summary is given below.

 ### Getting started